tanoconsulting/euts/README.md

 Note that you can use any other name for the folder where this tool will be installed - but so far it has only been tested running from within the top-level project folder.

+Note that you might want to check out a specific tag/release of this bundle instead of `main`, to make your CI tests run reliably over time.

 Quick Start
 -----------